Account

 • Outstanding appearance.
 Shingled solar panels don’t have busbars therefore their look is much more uniform.

 • Great power output.
 Modern design increases the power density of Solaria modules.
-You’ll need less space and less panels to build a powerful system than with most manufacturers.
+You’ll need less space and fewer panels to build a powerful system than with most manufacturers.

 • Improved shading tolerance.
 Sub-strings of Solaria panels are connected in parallel which lowers losses caused by shading.
 Overall, Solaria panels perform 40% better than standard panels during shading tests.

 • High reliability.
 Solaria products are known to be high quality which is proven by a number of international certificates.
-Innovative design of their modules lowers the failure risk of a module.
+The innovative design of their modules lowers the failure risk of a module.

 • Great warranties.
 Solaria panels come with a 25-year warranty for parts, performance and labor.

 • A PV system might be more difficult to troubleshoot and repair.
 Shingled solar panels aren’t all that common.
-Therefore if troubles occur, not every engineer can fix it.
-However, higher reliability of shingled panels and quality standards of Solaria lower the risk of having to call for service.
+Therefore if troubles occur, not every engineer can fix them.
+However, the higher reliability of shingled panels and the quality standards of Solaria lower the risk of having to call for service.

 • Relatively small product line.
 Solaria panels are designed primarily for building residential systems.
 There are simply no high-output modules for projects of a greater scale in the product line of the American manufacturer.